vernaillen/vernaillen.dev.old/content/contact.md

 hideGitHub: true
 ---

+:ContactForm

-Leave me a message on [LinkedIn](https://www.linkedin.com/in/woutervernaillen/) or any other platform:
+Or leave me a message on [LinkedIn](https://www.linkedin.com/in/woutervernaillen/) or any other social platform:

 :SocialIcons